 Welcome to Year 6

-In Year 6 we have high expectations and it is fantastic to see each child rising to the challenge!
+In Year 6 we have high expectations and it is fantastic to see each child rising to the challenge as they develop and grow!
 More importantly though, we also aim to have fun whilst we learn.
+Children are encouraged to participate in the learning, asking questions, sharing ideas and giving suggestions to their peers.

 Year 6 News